johanesalxd/data-clean-room-demo/ah_dcx_readme.md

 ### 3. Required Permissions

-The user running the script must have the following IAM roles in the **provider's project**:
+The user running the script must have the following IAM roles in the **sharing party's project**:
 - `roles/analyticshub.admin` (to create exchanges and listings)
 - `roles/bigquery.dataViewer` (to access the dataset being shared)